-By developing two in silico technologies, the ab initio GO method and STAIC, we found KYNU as a potential immune checkpoint in cancers such as LUAD and PAAD.
-The ab initio GO method reveals the pathophysiological role of genes, even when the wet experiment is difficult to perform.
-Furthermore, the SNP-dependent prolongation of prognosis demonstrated that KYNU/kynureninase is an attractive therapeutic target for cancer therapy.
+By developing two informatics programs, the ab initio GO method and STAIC, we found KYNU as a potential immune checkpoint in cancers such as LUAD and PAAD.
+The ab initio GO method reveals the pathological role of genes, even when the wet experiment is difficult to perform.
+In the near future, the validity and availability of the ab initio GO method could be determined through the multidisciplinary delineation of the KYNU function.

-We hope that our informatics programs will lead to the identification of new disease-related genes other than KYNU.
+We hope that our informatics programs will lead to the identification of new disease-related genes other than KYNU and the development of treatments and clinical laboratory tests for them.
 The target disease genes will include those challenging to experiment with, such as non-coding RNAs and genes of the nervous system and immune system.
 Finally, the medical advances thus brought about will confirm the correctness of the ab initio GO method, supporting the assumption that gene networks are formed as the LCIO based on the intergenic influential force in evolution.